Finder makes money from featured partners, but editorial opinions are our own.

 Where to find the best high interest savings account rates

-If you’re searching for high interest savings account rates that will help you grow your balance sooner, you won’t find them at the big banks.
+If you’re searching for a high interest savings account rate that will help you grow your balance sooner, you won’t find it at the Big Banks.
 The best savings account rates are usually offered by digital banks.

-For example, EQ Bank offers 3.5% or 3.65% with a Notice Savings Account, KOHO pays 5% interest across all of its plans, and Neo pays 3% interest on its High Interest Savings Account.
+For example, EQ Bank offers 3% or 3.05% with a Notice Savings Account, KOHO pays 5% interest across all of its plans and Neo pays 3% interest on its High Interest Savings Account.
 To find the best rates in Canada, compare high interest savings accounts.

 TFSA savings account rates

 Tax free savings accounts (TFSAs) are a popular alternative to standard savings accounts in Canada.
-They offer the benefit of allowing your savings grow without having to pay taxes on your investment earnings.
+These accounts offer the benefit of allowing your savings to grow without your investment earnings being taxed.

 Check the table below for the latest TFSA interest rates from the Big Five and other popular digital banks.